Loading...

 Portion Control

-Reduce the portion size of the chicken stir fry to decrease the overall carbohydrate load.
+Reduce the portion size of the stir fry to manage carbohydrate intake better, which can help in minimizing glucose spikes.

-Incorporate healthy fats like avocado or a small handful of nuts, which can help reduce the glucose spike.
+Include sources of healthy fats like avocado slices or a sprinkle of sesame seeds, which can help in moderating blood sugar levels.

 healthspan-mbl